PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 Another approach we could have taken to implementing MainView would have been as a pointer, with late binding.
 That way MainView could have been any view subclass.
-That would have been more flexible, but possibly overkill for what we usually want to do&mdash;it would have required a more complex setting-up process, with the MainView address having to be passed in after new: has been done.
+That would have been more flexible, but possibly overkill for what we usually want to do---it would have required a more complex setting-up process, with the MainView address having to be passed in after new: has been done.
 But if you need the extra flexibility, feel free to clone Scroller and make the changes!

-PanRect can obviously be very big, so we don\'t implement it as a regular rect, but define a new class, BigRect, which uses vars rather than ints for the coordinates.
+PanRect can obviously be very big, so we don't implement it as a regular rect, but define a new class, BigRect, which uses vars rather than ints for the coordinates.